+It is the result of subtraction between standard deviation of stock[j] and expected return of stock[j].

 In order to calculate the objective function, MP (minimum portfolio) should be first defined.
 Mp can be calculated using the following functions: